2022 Winter Solstice: What to Know Before It Arrives

 The winter solstice has a couple different names, depending on where you’re from.
 Some alternative names for the shortest day of the year include Yule, Midwinter, The Longest Night and Solstice Night.

-Next, bookmark these winter quotes to share in celebration of the solstice.
+Next, bookmark these winter quotes and jokes to share in celebration of the solstice.

 - Almanac: “Winter Solstice 2022: The First Day of Winter”